aa6dcc/Heat-Equation/README.md

 There are several estimation methods for this, but these only deal with linear systems.
 As the heat equation is a linear PDE, we have to restrict the estimation methods to linear ones (ie. not the Newton-Raphson method for example).

-Please find the Python code used for estimations here: (https://github.com/aa6dcc/Heat-Equation/blob/main/estimation-methods/Estimation_methods.ipynb)[#reference]
+Please find the Python code used for estimations here: [Estimation Methods in Python](https://github.com/aa6dcc/Heat-Equation/blob/main/estimation-methods/Estimation_methods.ipynb)')

 ### Fourier series